cjyarnell/ProtocolizedMagReplacement_Observational/README.md

 # ProtocolizedMagReplacement_Observational

-Repository containing R code used for the observational study of protocolized magneisum replacement
+Repository containing R code used for the observational study of protocolized magnesium replacement.

+We also included the table of diagnostic classifications.